CodeYourFuture/syllabus/docs/workshops/deployment/site-naming-conventions.md

 ## Mentor Notes

-- These conventions are being trialled in London to make it easier for volunteers to handle 40 students.
+- These conventions are being trialled in London to make it easier for volunteers to handle 40 trainees.
 If you find them too draconian for your city, OK!
 Let us know!
-- Doesn't this help students to cheat?
+- Doesn't this help trainees to cheat?
 Yes
 - Why github username?
 This is globally unique.
 There will be more collisions when people try to use their given name.
 - The `cyf-` prefix also helps avoid collisions with other netlify-hosted projects AND assists autocompletion in the reviewer's browser, etc.